bluz71/bluz71.github.io/_posts/2017-10-01-rails-specs-using-capybara-with-headless-chrome.md

   - google-chrome-stable --headless --no-sandbox
 ```

+**NOTE**: Replace `2.32` with a recent version of ChromeDriver.

-Note, the above listed Travis CI configuration is just a subset of a full
+Be aware, the above listed Travis CI configuration is just a subset of a full
 Travis CI configuration, my application's full Travis CI configuration is listed
 [here](https://github.com/bluz71/platters/blob/master/.travis.yml).